miklevin/MikeLev.in/fasthtml.md

-In short, MiniDataAPI spec, a database API made specifically for FastHTML, is being used through the `fast_app()` convenience wrapper. `fast_app` always returns the *flask-like* webserver connection object `app` first and the shortcut for `app.route()` second. `users` is the MiniDataAPI database table with methods like `.insert()` and `.delete()`, and `User` is a `dataclass()` description of a single record, used for hinting and validation.
+In short, MiniDataAPI spec, a database API made specifically for FastHTML, is being used through the `fast_app()` convenience wrapper. `fast_app` always returns the *flask-like* webserver connection object `app` first and the shortcut for `app.route()` second.
+The returned `users` object is a MiniDataAPI database table with methods like `.insert()` and `.delete()`, and `User` is a `dataclass()` description of a single record used for hinting and validation.
+That's it.
+There's no special setup.
+A whole table schema can go as a Python `dict` where `username=str` appears.
+That's databases in FastHTML.

 ## Going Beyond the Basics

-That's it!
-It goes deeper like how to set up more tables, or how to do this without the helper-class, or why use a simple database API connected to SQLite by default when you could be using SQLAlchemy and PostgreSQL.
+Yes, of course it goes deeper like how to set up more tables, or how to do this without the helper-class, or why use such a simple database API when you could be using SQLAlchemy and PostgreSQL.
+The short answer is that it's all rigged to "just work", leaning into powerful defaults that leverage the fact that SQLlite is always there.
+If you want more, you just go past the defaults and make it as powerful as you like.

 This and more I answer here and throughout the website, but a lot of folks are here to understand how FastHTML is something different from FastAPI.
 Even the LLMs don't get it.

 ### Building from Flask's Foundation